xlcnd/isbnlib/SECURITY.md

 ## Supported Versions

-If a vulnerability is found a new maintenance version will be release as soon as possibe.
+If a vulnerability is found a new maintenance version will be release as soon as possible.
 All the previous versions should be considered unsafe.

 ## Reporting a Vulnerability